Mo-Khater/Maze-solver/README.md

 Feel free to contribute to the project by submitting issues, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or feedback, you can reach out to Mo-Khater.
+For any questions or feedback, you can reach out to [mk0015264@gmail.com](mailto:mk0015264@gmail.com).